Ambroise-Polycarpe de La Rochefoucauld: Bourbon Restoration

-After the first Bourbon Restoration, on 4 June 1814 La Rochefoucauld was appointed to the Chamber of Peers.
+After the first Bourbon Restoration on 4 June 1814, De la Rochefoucauld was appointed to the Chamber of Peers.
+His dukedom was not recognized in France until the Charter of 1814.
+He was made a Hereditary peer of France on 19 August 1815, Hereditary Duke-Peer on 31 August 1817.
 He sat among the most ardent royalists.
 He voted for death in the trial of Marshal Ney.
 He fought against freedom of the press, which he viewed as a source of ruin for the country.

 On 26 September 1822 he was appointed director general of the posts.
 He gained a reputation as a skilled administrator, and introduced several visible improvements in the service.

 On 4 August 1824 King Charles X appointed La Rochefoucauld Minister of the Royal Household in place of Marshal Jacques Lauriston.
 One of his main acts while in office was to acquire the lands of Grignon for the royal domain and to establish there the Royal Agronomic Institute of Grignon.

-In 1828 he fought against the dismissal of the National Guard.
+In 1828, he fought against the dismissal of the National Guard.
 He resigned as minister on 4 January 1828 and from then on devoted himself to managing charitable institutions.

 July Monarchy

 La Rochefoucauld was greatly attached to the elder branch of the Bourbons, and did not approve of the July Revolution of 1830.
 He spoke in the Chamber of Peers against proposals to perpetually banish the former royal family.
 On 9 January 1831 he resigned from the Chamber and his name was removed from the list of peers of France.

+Personal life

+On 8 April 1779, at the age of fourteen, La Rochefoucauld married Bénigne-Augustine Le Tellier de Louvois (1764–1849), Mademoiselle de Montmirail, eldest daughter and heiress of Charlotte-Bénigne Le Ragois de Bretonvilliers and Charles-François-César Le Tellier de Louvois and a descendant of François-Michel le Tellier, Marquis de Louvois.
+In 1822, Bénigne was a founder of the Religieuses de Nazareth.
+Together, they were the parents of: